Hassall Grove

 How does the suburb of Hassall Grove's unemployment rate compare to the broader region?

-As of September 2025, the unemployment rate in the suburb of Hassall Grove stands at 4.7%, which is broadly in line with Greater Sydney's rate of 4.2%.
+As of September 2025, the unemployment rate in the suburb of Hassall Grove stands at 4.7%, which is 0.5 percentage points above Greater Sydney's rate of 4.2%.
+This higher unemployment rate may indicate local labour market challenges.
 For comparison, the national unemployment rate is 4.1%.

 What are the major employment sectors in the suburb of Hassall Grove?